VanHulleOne/SciSlice/README.md

 at a distance of `pathWidth` between each brim.
 The brims are printed in order farthest from part to closest to part.

+#### Pattern
+Methods within doneshapes.py can also define custom patterns for a layer.
+Some require input parameters.
+If they do require additional parameters selecting them from the drop down menu will create a pop-up window.

-### Pattern and Design Type (Not yet implemented in V2)
+#### Design Type (Not yet implemented)
-Custom infill patterns can be designed for the part.
+Custom infill patterns can be designed for your part.
 The pattern must be of type LineGroup.
 The pattern is extended by copying the design and then connecting the start of the first line in the copy the end of the last of the original and saving that as the new original.
 This process is repeated